amauriciorr/AubreyBot/README.md

 * `processing_utils.py`: utilities for downloading and processing your lyrics
 * `chat_utils.py`: utilities for how chatbot generates responses

 There are a variety of flags available for each non-utility file.
-To clarify which flags are available for reach file, just run `python file_name.py -h`
+To clarify which flags are available for each, just run `python file_name.py -h`

 ### Downloading and preprocessing
 Before training your chatbot, you will first need to pull lyrics from Genius, you can do this like so